Transcript of the video

 An enemy is someone, a group, a country with whom we are in conflict, we hate each other.

-Before continuing, I think it's important to add a little context.
+Before going any further, I think it's important to add a little context.

 I mentioned the Gaza Strip, but what exactly is it?